Mailchimp AI Review 2026: Is It Worth It?

 Cons

-- -Most advanced AI features, like predictive segmentation and multivariate testing, are locked behind Premium plans starting at $299/month
+- -Advanced AI features, like multivariate testing predictions, are locked behind the expensive Premium plan.

 Ideal For